-- have equal chances of training, career development and promotion - receive training on this policy on induction which specifically covers:
+- have equal chances of training, career development and promotion.

+- receive training on this policy on induction which specifically covers:

+- > the SEN Code of Practice

+- the Graduated Approach

+- Inclusion

+- Differentiation

+- Pupil tracking

+- Working with pupils with SEN

+- Safeguarding and Child Protection

+- Intervention programmes

-- receive periodic training so that they are kept up to date with new information - receive equal opportunities training on induction in order to improve their understanding of the Equality Act 2010 and its implications
+- receive periodic training so that they are kept up to date with new information.

+- receive equal opportunities training on induction in order to improve their understanding of the Equality Act 2010 and its implications.